AdiUser/rating-system/task_list.md

     - The validations should be done in such a manner that no backend checks must be needed.
 - There should be an Interface for HODs to manage faculty members.
 - There must be a way for the University Admin to terminate a faculty.
+- _Additional Features_
 	- Ability to generate Department-Wise reports.

 #### HOD Level
 - Improve the Excel File upload input box.
 - Add Validation for the sample Excel File.
     - The validations should be done in such a manner that no backend checks must be needed.
--An Interface for Adding new Faculties.
+- An Interface for Adding new Faculties.
 - An Interface for viewing Faculty Details.
 - An Interface for adding/editing qualifications for an individual.
 	- Qualifications may vary according to Diploma or Degree.
+- _Additional Features_
 	- Ability to generate the Annual Faculty Report.

 #### Student Level
 - View Faculty List, semester wise.